;

 2. Qualifying Microsoft 365 License: Certain Microsoft 365 plans also include the rights to access Windows 11 virtual machines.

-Scenario 3: Your organization works with contractors or vendors who need access to your Windows 11 virtual machines.
+Your organization works with contractors or vendors who need access to your Windows 11 virtual machines.
 These individuals use their own personal or company-provided devices to connect to your environment and perform their work.

-Licensing solution:
+Licensing Solution:

 To address this, you assign each contractor or vendor one of the following: